RepoToolsGen/South-trans-Flatley/README.md

     # User GitHub token
     REPO_GEN_GITHUB_TOKEN=ghp_RvhIefInvalidInvalidRCMNhw4LHjQT

-To configure the repositories to be generated, modify the repoConfig.json file.
-The following is a json entry representing info for one repository:
+To configure the repositories to be generated, copy repoConfig-template.json to repoConfig.json in the same directory.
+Edit repoConfig.json to configure the repositories to be created.
+The following is a json entry representing info for a single repository:

     {
      "url": "https://gitlab.laputa.veracode.io/sca/srcclr/example-java-maven",
      "organization": "RepoToolsGen",
      "name": "example-java-maven",
-     "description": "test repo",
+     "description": "javen maven",
-     "isPrivate": false,
+     "isPrivate": true,
-     "count": 0
+     "count": 3
     }

 The repoConfig.json fields are detailed below: